hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 `message_count` is the only required attribute.
 The others may be present if offered by the _message_holder_.

-`duration waited` is in seconds, and is the longest  delay of any message in the queue.
+`duration_waited` is in seconds, and is the longest  delay of any message in the queue.

 `total_size` is in bytes.

-If a `recipient_key` was specified in the status-request message, the matching value should be specified in the `recipient_key` attribute of the status message.
+If a `recipient_key` was specified in the status-request message, the matching value MUST be specified in the `recipient_key` attribute of the status message.

 `live_delivery` state is also indicated in the status message.